realXtend/doc/arch_article/simple.rst

 example if VWRAP proceeds to address in-world scene functionality.
 In any case, we will continue to develop the platform and applications on top of it.
-Anyone is free to use it for their needs, and to participate in the development which is largely coordinated on-line.
+Anyone is free to use it for their needs, and to participate in the development which is mostly coordinated on-line.

 References